“Software runs the world,” according to agile guru Robert Martin.

-After this theoretical and live code session, you'll understand how to test microservice architectures and reduce the friction between trying to apply old testing techniques to a new paradigm.
+After this theoretical and live code master class, you'll understand how to test microservice architectures and reduce the friction between trying to apply old testing techniques to a new paradigm.

 Why software security has gotten worse?
 And what can we do about it?